 Use cases of Generative AI Across the travel journey

-Creation of custom itineraries
+Creation of custom itineraries.

-Answer engines
+Answer engines.

-Summaries for faster guest support
+Summaries for faster guest support.

 The integration of all these use cases of generative AI in travel creates significant business outcomes through improved guest satisfaction, reduced operational workload, and increased revenue opportunities.